Search

 1. Damp

 You can identify damp by the musty smell, mildew forming on the walls, peeling wallpaper, blistering paint, dark patches, discoloration and mold.
 It’s caused by moist air condensing on the walls and is an indicator of the structure and ventilation of the building.
-Damp can lead to health issues, woodworm and fungal decay, and it’s a big problem to get rid of.
+Damp can lead to health issues, woodworm and fungal decay, and it can be a big problem to get rid of.

 2. Aspect